Gabrielle McIntyre- Australia (Chair)

 Brigid Inder is the Executive Director of the Women’s Initiatives for Gender Justice.
 She has 25 years of experience working in the international justice, human rights and health fields as a strategic leader and advocate for women’s human rights, gender equality and justice.

 In August 2012, Ms Inder was appointed as the Special Advisor on Gender to the Prosecutor of the International Criminal Court.
-Ms Inder is an internationally recognised gender expert and has successfully advised governments on the integration of gender issues within United Nations global policy-making fora and negotiations including the Fourth World Conference on Women, Platform for Action and the International Conference on Population and Development Programme of Action and the UN Special Session on the Rights of the Child.
+Ms Inder is an internationally recognised gender expert and has successfully advised governments on the integration of gender issues within United Nations global policy-making fora and negotiations including the Fourth World Conference on Women, Platform for Action, the International Conference on Population and Development Programme of Action and the UN Special Session on the Rights of the Child.

 She has led successful political and legal advocacy strategies for accountability for gender-based crimes before the International Criminal Court, domestic courts and transitional justice mechanisms.
 Ms Inder has also monitored or been involved in formal peace processes, most notably the Juba Peace Talks between the Government of Uganda and the Lord’s Resistance Army (LRA).